The PDFI_SS Electric Field Inversion Software: Numerical Solution of PDFI Equations in PDFI SS

 The Helmholtz/Poisson equation subroutines for spherical coordinates in FISHPACK are named \texttt{HSTSSP} (the staggered grid case), and \texttt{HWSSSP} (the centered grid case).
 Important input arguments to these subroutines include the source term for the Poisson equation (a two-dimensional array), and boundary conditions applied to the four edges of the problem domain (four one-dimensional arrays).
 Note that the FISHPACK software assumes that the Poisson equation is multiplied by $r^2$ (where $r$ is the radius), meaning that the source terms of all Poisson equations in PDFI\_SS must also multiplied by $r^2$ before calls to \texttt{HSTSSP} and \texttt{HWSSSP}.
 The boundary conditions most useful to PDFI\_SS include the specification of derivatives of the solution in the directions normal to the domain boundary edges (Neumann boundary conditions).
 The problem domain is described further below.
 Both of these subroutines make certain assumptions about the geometry of the domain, the array dimensions, and how the arrays are ordered.
 To avoid confusion, we adopt exactly the same nomenclature that is used in FISHPACK throughout our software to describe the domain, its boundaries, and the grid spacing.

-Spherical coordinates in FISHPACK assume spherical polar coordinates, with the first independent variable $\theta$ being colatitude, and the second independent variable $\phi$ being azimuthal angle (longitude) (see Figure \ref{fig:gridtp}).
+Spherical coordinates in FISHPACK assume spherical polar coordinates, with the first independent variable $\theta$ being colatitude, and the second independent variable $\phi$ being azimuthal angle (longitude).
+See \S \ref{sec:transpose}, and the figures in \S \ref{sec:stagger} for a comparison between spherical polar coordinates and the longitude-latitude coordinate system typically used to display magnetic field data.

 Both colatitude and longitude are measured in radians.
 Colatitude $\theta$ ranges from $0$ (North Pole) to $\pi$ (South Pole).
 Longitude $\phi$ ranges from $0$ to $2 \pi$, with negative values of longitude not allowed within these two subroutines.
 The finite difference approximations to the Poisson equations are solved in a domain where the edges of the domain are defined by lines of constant colatitude and constant longitude.
 The northern edge of the domain is defined by $\theta = a$, and the southern edge of the domain by $\theta = b$, where $0 < a < b < \pi$.
 The left-most edge of the domain is defined by $\phi = c$, and the right-most edge of the domain is defined by $\phi = d$, where $0 < c < d < 2 \pi$.

 In the colatitude direction, there are a finite number of cells, denoted $m$.
 In the longitude direction, there are a finite number of cells, denoted $n$.
 The angular extent of a cell in each direction is assumed constant, and these angular thicknesses are given by these expressions: \be \Delta \theta = {(b - a) \over m} , \ee and \be \Delta \phi = {(d - c) \over n} . \ee If we are using the staggered grid case, the number of variables in each direction is the number of cell-centers; so in this case, solution arrays (without ghost cells) will have dimensions of $(m,n)$.
 If we are assuming the centered grid case, the number of variables in each direction is the number of cell edges, which is one greater than the number of cell-centers.
 In that case, the solution arrays (without ghost zones) will have dimensions of $(m+1,n+1)$.